vludw/ICEBIRD/README.md

 	- Execute the script WEATHER/scripts/setup.bash.
 In this script, you need to specify the path to your local anaconda installation.
 It will then create the conda environment which you need for running the download script.
 	- Set the filepaths in the file WEATHER/scripts/config.bash.
 This is called in the processing and all variables which are needed are defined here.
 No need for other changes.
 	- Execute the script WEATHER/scripts/start_download_ftp_icebird.bash.
+	- A remark: Only the files and directories whose filenames are specified in the file WEATHER/scripts/filelist.txt are downloaded.
+Other files will not be downloaded!
 - Buoy data:
 	- Observations:
 		- adapt file paths and FTP credentials in atwaice_get-obs_icebird.R.
 More details in the script.